copperspice/cs_mingw_w64/README.md

 distribution has been compiled from current source which was downloaded from the respective upstream project.
 Please ensure you do not have msys2 or cygwin in your path.

+__Supported Versions__

+The following versions correspond to the equivalent GCC versions.

+* MinGW 10.4
+* MinGW 11.4
+* MinGW 12.3

 The ***MinGW-w64*** distribution includes the GCC compiler for Windows, Autotools build system, POSIX utilities, and programs which can be run in a shell environment.